 Reception Centers and Matters of Home Cultures

-For them, their unawareness and incomprehension of the German conception of home cultures culminated when the camp staff handed out tableware: three dishes, three cups, three cutlery sets - one for each person.
+For them, their unawareness and incomprehension of the rigid administrative German conception of home cultures culminated in the very moment the camp staff handed out tableware: three dishes, three cups, three cutlery sets – one for each person.
 Indignant, they received their dishes, which seems like a fundamental misconception of homing for them.
 One basic aspect for them to make themselves at home is having the possibility to invite friends and being invited to them.
 But how can you invite people to your place when you are not equipped to host them?
-Dishes for three people are obviously not ample.
+Dishes for three people are obviously not enough.

-Having too many social engagements and events in a reception center can be challenging for these organizations.
+Having too many social ties and gatherings in a reception center can be challenging for these organizations.
 Therefore, Pınar and I were forced to register as visitors and asked to leave when the visiting hours were over.
 This form of control and constraint finds expression in the limited time frame and also the scarce dining equipment granted to the inhabitants.

 Nonetheless, people develop counter-strategies against institutionalized “disculturation”.
 The Iranian family, for instance, now borrows tableware from neighbors to receive guests, which, as they described it, is annoying and also embarrassing for them, and it is part of the “underlife” mentioned by Goffman.

-Such tiny fractions of material home cultures like tableware can bring camp operating modes to light and also the different perspectives and concepts to regards what necessities are, and what it takes to live in dignity.
+Such tiny fractions of material home cultures like tableware can bring camp operating modes to light and also the different perspectives and concepts regarding what is necessary, and what it takes to live in dignity.